China's Currency, the Yuan or Renmimbi

 Second, the yuan plays a critical role in keeping China's economy competitive.
 America is China’s biggest trading partner.
 China manages its currency to control its export prices.
 It keeps them reasonably priced compared to U.S. competitors.
 Every country would like to do this, but few have China's ability to manage it so well.
 China's command economy allows the Communist Party to control the central bank and critical businesses.

 China’s use of the yuan for its competitive strategy is working.
 In 2014, China became the world's largest economy.
 In 2017, it produced $23.1 trillion in gross domestic product.
-This is more than the European Union or the United States.
+This is more than what the European Union or the United States produces.

 But China must keep growing.
 Its standard of living is only $16,600 as measured by GDP per capita.
 It’s no better than many smaller countries like Iraq or Botswana.
 Chinese leaders want prosperity to rise for two reasons.
 People will buy more, allowing Chinese businesses to sell at home instead of exporting to the United States.
 Second, the Chinese people are willing to live under the restrictions of Communism only as long as their lifestyle improves.